Policy for Patients and Staff during the COVID-19 pandemic

 - Clinic rooms will be thoroughly cleaned between each appointment and at the end of the day.

-For people who are vulnerable, may be advised to delay your appointment or treatment.
+For people who are vulnerable, it may be advised to delay your appointment or treatment.

-The private hospitals still have contracts with NHSE and continue to support them until further notice.
-This means that our theatre capacity for private practice remains limited.
-All patients who undergo surgery during this time will be required to sign a specific covid-19 consent form which details the current risks of undergoing a general anaesthetic and its link to covid-19.
-Patients will need to self-isolate for two weeks prior to the admission and will be required to have a covid test 72 hours prior to the admission.
-Providing this test is returned as negative, you will be able to proceed.
-If, however, the test is returned as positive you will be asked not to return the hospital and your procedure will be postponed.
+All patients who undergo surgery during this time will be required to sign a specific Covid-19 consent form which details the current risks of undergoing a general anesthetic and its link to covid-19.
 You will also be advised to follow the latest government guidance as detailed on the GOV.UK website.

 Not only are we fully educated with each location’s COVID-19 policy, which will be followed while onsite, but all clinical members of staff are also fully trained on COVID-19 infection control.
-Staff within the team who can work remotely are doing so and we will be providing regular audits to make sure we are up to date with the latest Government’s requirement.
 The appropriate Personal Protective Equipment (PPE) such as disposable gloves, aprons, disposable masks and eye protection, will be worn by Mr Wilson during your consultation and any other staff members within the team while onsite.

 Specific Location Policies